horizontalsystems/Bitcoin-Explained-Guide/README.md

 **How to Receive Bitcoin?**

-To receive Bitcoins from someone or to transfer bitcoins from one of your own accounts (i.e. account on exchange) to your wallet account, you only need your Bitcoin address.
+To receive Bitcoins from someone or to transfer them from one of your own accounts (i.e. account on exchange) to your wallet account, you only need your Bitcoin address.
 That address usually located in receive section of the wallet app.
 The screenshot below shows the 'Receive' screen from Unstoppable wallet app.

 <img src="/images/receive-bitcoin.png">

 Copy that address and send it to the entity that wants to send you Bitcoin.

 It should be noted, that most Non-Custodial wallets will provide you a new receive address for each transaction.
-This is a recommended privacy feature enabled in any well designed wallet designed to keep your transactions history somewhat anonymous (will be explained below).
+This is a recommended privacy feature enabled in any well designed wallet aimed to keep your transactions history somewhat anonymous (explained below).

 Although, the wallet will generate a new receive address after each incoming Bitcoin transaction, older addresses will still remain functional and appear in your wallet whenever someone sends funds to you.
 In practice, this means that you may generate an unlimited amount of addresses where people can send you Bitcoins and all of them will reach you.

 **How to Send Bitcoin?**

-To send someone Bitcoin you simply need to ask the recipient for his/her Bitcoin address and then use the Send feature in your wallet to send the desired amount to the provided address.
+To send someone Bitcoin you simply need to ask the recipient for his/her Bitcoin address and then use the Send feature in your wallet app to send the desired amount to the provided address.

 <img src="/images/send-bitcoin.png">

 When sending a transaction the sender expected to add a small transaction fee which would be awarded to the nodes which includes the transaction in the blockchain.

+Once the user clicks on Send button, the there is a brief period while the transaction remains in queue (aka mempool) to be included in the blockchain.
+Some wallet apps allow the user to potentially change the transaction for a brief moment while it is in pending state.

-Once certain amount of bitcoins are sent to another address, only the owner of the destination Bitcoin address can send/spend those Bitcoins.
+> Note: Bitcoin transactions are final.
+Once the Bitcoins are sent to the destination address and included in the block it can be assumed that this transaction is final.
+Only the owner of the destination Bitcoin address can send/spend those Bitcoins.

-> Note: Bitcoin transactions are final and irreversible.

-Once you send the Bitcoin there is no way to cancel that transaction.
-There are some non-trivial technical ways to change/edit the transaction shortly after it's sent (within a couple of minutes) but in many cases such features won't be available in the wallet app.
-So, once you click Send the funds are gone to the destination address.
-Keep that in mind.

 **How Fast Are Bitcoin transactions?**

 In this section, we'll look into what happens to transaction after the user clicks on Send button from the wallet.

 Every Bitcoin transaction goes through following stages:

 PENDING PHASE: Sending transaction

 1. User clicks on Send button in the wallet app
-2. Transaction ALMOST instaly reaches most of the nodes on the Bitcoin network
+2. Transaction ALMOST instantly reaches most of the nodes on the Bitcoin network
 3. Each nodes places the transaction in so called "mempool".

-This phase should be nearly instant in most Non-Custodial wallets.
-At the end of this phase most (usually > 99%) miners/nodes that store blockchain and process transactions already have the transaction in the queue but it's not processed yet.
-In practice, that would mean that when you send transaction the recipient will see it as pending in his/her list of transactions within a couple seconds.
+This phase should be nearly instant in most wallets.
+At the end of this phase most network nodes that store blockchain and process transactions already have the transaction in the queue but not included it in the blockchain (history of transactions) yet.

-// add screenshot showing a tx info for pending transaction

-It's potentially possible to modify transaction while it remains in pending state but for the sake of keeping this guide simple it won't be covered here.
+When the transaction is sent the recipient will see it as pending in transactions list within a couple seconds.
+While it remains pending it's still potentially possible for the sender to modify/cancel the transaction.

 CONFIRMATION PHASE: Transaction waiting to be included in blockchain

-4. Nodes add transaction to the Bitcoin blockchain.
-When the transaction reaches every node it's not yet part of the blockchain.
-The Bitcoin transaction becomes confirmed (and no longer pending) when it's included in the blockchain by nodes which usually happens within 10 minutes.
-There are two factors whcih can affect this duration
+4. Transaction added to the blockchain and becomes confirmed.
+That usually happens within 10 minutes but can take loner as well.
+There are two factors which can affect the amount of time for the transaction to be confirmed:

 -- the transaction fee set by the sender
 -- the amount of pending transactions in the network

-In it's current state the Bitcoin network able to process at most a million (close to that) transactions per day.
-When the number of transactions exceeds that amount the nodes are able to choose which transactions to include first.
-In general, nodes prefer to give priority to transactions which pay higher fee

-In general, any good wallet would take the current network conditrions into account and would recommend the optimal fee that you should set.
+When the number of transactions in the network exceeds the amount of transactions nodes can process, nodes get to choose which transactions to include first.
+In general, nodes prefer to give priority to transactions which pay higher fee.
+Most good wallet apps would take the current network conditions into account and would recommend the optimal fee to the sender on the Sent screen itself.

 <img src="/images/transaction-fee.jpg">